Dewan: Council

 The word first appears under the Caliphate of Omar I (A.D.
 634–644).
 As the Caliphate state became more complicated, the term was extended over all the government bureaus.

 The divan of the Sublime Porte was the council or Cabinet of the state.
 In the Ottoman Empire, it consisted of the usually (except in the Sultan's presence) presiding Grand Vizier and other viziers, and occasionally the Janissary Ağa.

 In 19th-century Romania, the Ad hoc Divan was a body which played a role in the country's development towards independence from Ottoman rule.

 In Malay (including Indonesian) and related languages (such as Javanese, Minangkabau, etc.), the borrowed word "dewan" is the standard word for council, as in the Dewan Perwakilan Rakyat (or Indonesia's Council of People's Representatives) and Dewan Undangan Negeri (State Legislative Assembly of Malaysia), Dewan Rakyat (House of Representatives of Malaysia), and Dewan Negara (Senate of Malaysia).

-Indian subcontinent
+South Asia

 Mughal Empire

 During the effective rule of Mughal India, the Dewan served as the chief revenue officer of a province.

 Later, when most vassal states gained various degrees of self-determination, the finance — and/or chief minister and leader of many princely states (especially Muslim, but also many Hindu, including Baroda, Hyderabad, Mysore, Kochi, Travancore — referred to as Dalawa until 1811) became known as a dewan.

 Exceptionally, a ruler was himself titled Dewan or a loftier variation, notably: